Jérôme Boateng: 2018–19 season

 Boateng entered the season injury-free and started the season strong as he played every minute of Bayern's first three Bundesliga matches.
 During the first half of the season, Boateng was rotated along with Bayern's other two centre-backs, Mats Hummels and Niklas Süle.
 Boateng lost his place in the starting lineup as Bayern's coach, Niko Kovač, decided that Hummels and Süle were his first option.
 After the winter break, Boateng was linked to other clubs as he was reported to be unhappy with his position at Bayern.

 On 18 May 2019, Boateng won his seventh consecutive Bundesliga title as Bayern finished two points above Dortmund with 78 points.
 A week later, Boateng won his fourth DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
 Boateng did not appear in the match as he was an unused substitute.
 He finished the 2018–19 season without scoring in 28 appearances.

 2019–20 season

 On 14 December 2019, Boateng made his 300th appearance for Bayern in a match against Werder Bremen.

 Boateng also regained his place in the starting XI, often partnering up with David Alaba, after Niklas Süle suffered a long-term injury in October 2019 and Bayern's new signing Lucas Hernandez suffered from minor injuries.
 He regained his form in this season and performed very well, completing his second continental treble.

 2020–21 season

 On 3 November 2020, Boateng scored his first goal of the season in a 6–2 away win over Red Bull Salzburg in the Champions League.

 In April 2021, Bayern's sporting director Hasan Salihamidžić stated that Boateng's contract would expire in the summer and would not be extended.

 Lyon

-On 1 September 2021, Boateng joined French side Lyon on a free transfer.
+On 1 September 2021, Boateng joined Ligue 1 club Lyon on a free transfer.
 He signed a contract until 30 June 2023.

+On 9 June 2023, Lyon confirmed via social media that Boateng would leave the club upon the expiry of his contract.

+Salernitana

+On 2 February 2024, Boateng signed with Salernitana in Italy until the end of the 2023–24 season.
+He became a free agent upon the season's conclusion following the club's relegation.

+LASK

+On 31 May 2024, Boateng joined Austrian side LASK by signing a contract until 2026.
+On 19 August 2025, Boateng's contract was terminated by mutual consent.

+Retirement

+On 19 September 2025, Boateng announced his retirement from professional football.